rossant/ipymd/README.md

   Hello world
   ```

-* The back-and-forth conversion is not strictly the identity:
+* The back-and-forth conversion is not strictly the identity function:
     * Extra line breaks in Markdown are discarded
     * Text output and standard output are combined into a single text output (stdout lines first, output lines last)